hussein-esmail7/sh/README.md

 extensions: `.c`, `.cpp`, `.html`, `.java`, `.ms`, `.pdf`, `.py`, `.sh`, `.tex`, and possibly more if I forget to update this README file...

+`-o` option: This opens the document after it is compiled if it isn't required to open afterwards.
+Example: You don't need to open a compiled `.pdf` document from the passed `.tex` file.
+Passing `-o` opens that PDF afterwards.
+> :warning: If using Okular, make sure you have this setting checked, or else
+> it will keep opening new instances of the same PDF: In Okular, `Settings >
+> Configure Okular > Program (list of checkboxes) > Open new files in tabs
+> (make sure it is checked)`

 ### determine_browser.sh
 This program looks at what the given URL is, and determine what to open it in.
 I mainly use this to open image and audio links in `feh`, videos in `mpv`, and